CTechLite/Catalyst_Kit/README.md

 ## 5. Wifi Connection Issues
 If you are having problems with your Catalyst wifi, please fix using the following solution.
+A text editor may need to be installed to make some of the following edits.
+Use this command to install: sudo apt-get install nano
 SSH into the Catalyst, and run the following command `sudo nano /etc/network/interfaces`

 Once you have run the command, add the following lines